dJPoida/ha-bom-weather-card/README.md

 ### "Custom element doesn't exist: bom-weather-card"

-If you receive this message when debugging the card in Home Assistant, it usually means that you haven't started the rollup web server by running
+If you receive this message when debugging the card in Home Assistant, first try refreshing the page.
+If it persists, it usually means that you haven't started the rollup web server by running `npm run serve`.

 ### "The edit UI is not available when in YAML mode."